Topological zero-modes of the spectral localizer of trivial metals: Benchmarks

 Once more the knowledge of the solution to the Dirac Hamiltonian allowed us to predict the low-lying spectrum of the localizer.
 For both 1D and 3D, finding the localizer spectrum of a trivial metal amounts to finding the surface state spectrum of a finite topological insulator in the continuum limit.
-We now move to show how the results of Ref.~\cite{Schulz-Baldes2022,Schulz-Baldes21} and the results here can be used to distinguish trivial and topological semimetals using the spectrum of the localizer.
+In the following, we show how the results of Refs.~\cite{Schulz-Baldes2022, Schulz-Baldes21} and the results here can be used to distinguish trivial and topological semimetals using the spectrum of the localizer.